jtbomar/bomizzel-ticketing-system/JEFF_ADMIN_SETUP.md

    - Agree on pricing

 2. **Provision Their Account:**
-   - Login to your admin dashboard
+   - Login to your BSI admin dashboard at http://localhost:3000/bsi/login
    - Click "Provision New Customer"
    - Enter their details and custom limits
    - Set their pricing